andreterceiro/dio-mobile-meu-tudo--working-with-hooks-on-react/README.md

 Please see the test app I developed.
 Pay attention to things like:

 - The use of use state (react hook);
+- The non declaration of the function indicated on declare the use of useState.